 Several full days of lift-serviced skiing or snowboarding combined with powder skiing lessons are a great way to get ready for your trip, particularly if you can try some gladed runs and powder.
 We recommend that you use a pair of our high performance skis and boards suitable for deep snow conditions.

-You may also be interested in an Inside Tracks lesson to help ensure that you are ready for every run.
+You may also be interested in an Cat/Heli Prep clinic to help ensure that you are ready for every run.